DCAN-Labs/cdni-brain/docs/brainswipes.md

     - Pulls all data from firebase as a JSON file and puts it into `s3://brainswipes-backups`
     - Takes too much RAM to be run on Lightsail.
 Run regularly on your local machine to back up data.

-#### Making Images
-- make_gifs.py

-    - Script used to make gifs for DWI images, one subject at a time.
-    - See the [version used in HBCD](https://github.com/DCAN-Labs/QSIPREP_HBCD_QC) for more advanced usage.

-- es2sfs_img_converter.py

-    - Transforms executive summary images that appear in a 1x9 grid to the 3x3 grid seen in BrainSwipes
-    - Called by `bulk_es2sfs.sh` which is called by `get_exec_sum.sh`.

-- bulk_es2sfs.sh

-    - Runs `es2sfs_img_converter.py` on all .gif images in a directory.
-    - Called by `get_exec_sum.sh`.

-- get_exec_sum.sh

-    - Connects to an s3 bucket, pulls one subject's executive summary, converts all .gif images with `bulk_es2sfs.sh`, pushes all present .png images to a new s3 bucket and then cleans up after itself.

-- xcpd folder

-    - version of scripts that cooperates with the image sizes output by the xpcd pipeline.
-Place alongside `get_exec_sum.sh` to use as normal